lisp-mirror/clcon/doc/demo-tour.md

      (dotimes (i 10) (print i) (sleep 0.5))

-Note!
-You can not yet enter multi-line commands.
-As you press returns, input is sent to lisp REPL.
-So don't try to break your command into pretty several lines.

 After you pressed return, you see that printing occurs with intervals.
 This experiment shows that we have async I/O.

+Note!
+To enter multi-line commands, use Shift-Key-Return (that is, Shift and Return).

-Apropos, completion, find definition
+Apropos, completion, find definition, help
 -------------
 Keyboard accelerators are shown in "Edit" menu.

 ### Lisp
 At the console, enter `.apr -lookup-` to list all symbols containing "-lookup-" substring in their name.
-At the console, type in `clco:serv` and press `Tab`.
-Name will expand to `clco:server-lookup-definition`.
+At the console, type in `clco:s-l-d` and press `Tab`.
+Name will expand to clco:server-lookup-definition with the help of compound completion algorithm (swank-c-p-c contrib).
 Now press `Alt-.` Editor window will pop up and source of function you typed will be seen.
 You can press Alt-. at any lisp definition in the editor and jump to its source.
 If there are more then one definition (e.g. for FORMAT function), list of "hyperlinks" will show up at the console.
 Click on either of them with mouse to open an appropriate source.
-In the editor, completion works also - type `clco:s-l-d` in the editor and press `Tab`.
+In the editor, completion works in similar way.
 Note that if there is no constituent character under cursor, Tab works as indent-line-command.

+Finally set the cursor at the word `defun` and press `f1`.
+Web browser should open with hyperspec article about `defun`.

 ### Tcl
 Return to the console with `Control-.`.
 Clean up current command with `Control-u` and enter `.tapr cap` to list all tcl procs, commands and vars containing substring `cap` in their name.
 Position a keyboard cursor at any of them and press Control-F9 to go to its source.
 Return to the console with `Control-.` .
 Type a space and then `snit::Ca`.
 Then press `Control-Alt-u` .
 Name will expand to `::snit::Capitalize`.
 Press `Control-F9` and jump to a source of tcl proc.
 Note this is source from the library, not the source of clcon.
 Rather convenient.
 We only now support procs, not variables.
 Note that "find source" for tcl works for fully qualified names only.
+It only shows proper source if name starts from "::" (this is a bug).

 ### File name
 Return to the console with `Control-.`.
 Type a space and then some partial file name in Unix style, e.g. `c:/win` under Windows or `/bi` under Unix